Many871027/BigQuery-Python-Machine-Learning-Unlocking-E-commerce-Value/README.md

-# Brazilian E-commerce Customer Lifetime Value (CLV) Prediction and Segmentation
+# BigQuery, Python, & Machine Learning: Unlocking E-commerce Value

 This project analyzes customer behavior and predicts Customer Lifetime Value (CLV) using the Olist Brazilian E-commerce public dataset.
 The project utilizes a combination of data from Kaggle, data warehousing with Google BigQuery, data manipulation with pandas, machine learning with scikit-learn, and visualization with matplotlib and Plotly.